fujaba/fulibScenarios/src/test/scenarios/shop/WebStore/SupplyArrives.md

 There is a Page with id tasksPage and with description "button New Supply | Tasks".
 There is a Content with id lot1Line and with description "lot1 | Cloud Sneakers | 20 | p23x42 | button Done".
-We write lot1Line into content of tasksPage.
+We add lot1Line to content of tasksPage.
-We write tasksPage into content of ForkLiftGuide.
+We add tasksPage to content of ForkLiftGuide.
 ![ForkLiftGuide](step06.html)

 ## Second Lot

 We write "lot2" into value of lotId.
 We write "Ground Boots" into value of productName.
-We write addSupplyPage into content of ForkLiftGuide.
+We add addSupplyPage to content of ForkLiftGuide.
 ![ForkLiftGuide](step07.html)

 We call addToStock on WHService